 plugin portal plugin page

-The Plugin Publish Plugin automatically generates and publishes the Javadoc, and sources JARs for your plugin publication.
+The Plugin Publish Plugin automatically creates and publishes Javadoc and sources JARs.

 Shadow dependencies